Maymester: May 16 – June 1, 2018

 COMM 422 Family Communication (3).
 Prerequisite, COMM 120.
 Growth in technologies, more frequent travel, and movements of products and people across the borders of nation states change concepts of family and community.
 Foregrounded by these realities, this course combines theories of family and communication with documentation of lived experience to interrogate family communication patterns in contemporary culture.

-COMM 636 Interactive Media (3).
+COMM 636 Interactive Media: Web Design (ARTS 636) (3).
+MAYMESTER.
+No prerequisites.
 Explores interactive media through creative projects that include sound, video, and graphic elements.
 Technical information will serve the broader goal of understanding the aesthetics and critical issues of interactive media.
+This summer class is an introduction to web design.
+Technical topics include HTML, CSS, and WordPress.
+Focus on principles of visual communication, design, and aesthetics. introduction to basic media making and embedding.
+Class will function primarily as a lab with demos.

 DRAM 170 The Actor at Play (3).
 This course seeks to strengthen the powers of imagination, courage, spontaneity, and presence of the actor through theatre games and improvisation.
 This course can prove invaluable for the acting student, but also for anyone who wishes to be a more engaged, fearless, and creative human being.
 No pre-requisite or acting experience required.